Synthetixio/synthetix/docs/work-sheet.md

     * Reorder the sidebar headings.
     * Finish [Project Configuration](https://www.mkdocs.org/user-guide/configuration/).
 In particular the [nav layout](https://www.mkdocs.org/user-guide/configuration/#documentation-layout).
     * Look at [this `mkdocs.yml`](https://github.com/squidfunk/mkdocs-material/blob/master/mkdocs.yml) to see if we can do anything similar.
     * Merge into core SNX repository and enable edit buttons.
 Add a note to the Intro page that the docs can be edited by anyone with a PR.
+Or perhaps a page on contributing to the docs with a guide and this list of possible things to do.
     * Better colour for details sections
     * Syntax highlighting for Solidity. https://squidfunk.github.io/mkdocs-material/extensions/codehilite/ https://github.com/maurelian/best-practices-docs/blob/master/mkdocs.yml
     * More detailed function signature breakdown including argument descriptions etc.
     * Expand all/Collapse all button for details panels.
     * See if ambiguous anchor links such as those in DelegateApprovals and SelfDestructible can be disambiguated.
     * Inheritance graph, contract interaction diagram, and libraries in tabbed details panel. https://github.com/squidfunk/mkdocs-material/issues/955
+    * Run aspell over everything.

 ???
 "System Processes"
     * Synths and exchange